top of page

 Day 5: Lauterbrunnen Valley – Waterfalls & Alpine Villages

-Catch a train to Lauterbrunnen and spend the day exploring the valley’s dramatic waterfalls and green meadows.
-Take a cable car up to Mürren, a car-free village with incredible views and a playground at Allmendhubel.
-Or cross the valley to Wengen for an equally charming experience.
-Picnic outdoors or dine in a rustic mountain lodge.
-Head back to Interlaken in the evening.
+Take the train to Lauterbrunnen.
+Spend the day exploring the valley’s dramatic waterfalls and green meadows.
+Consider a cable car ride up to Mürren, a charming car-free village with stunning views and a playground at Allmendhubel.
+Alternatively, cross the valley to Wengen for a similar experience.
+You can picnic outdoors or dine in a rustic mountain lodge before heading back to Interlaken in the evening.

 Aerial view of a valley with a village, green fields, and a waterfall cascading down a cliff.
 Snow-capped mountains in the background, clear sky.